Tackling Universal Properties of Minimal Trap Spaces of Boolean Networks: Introduction

-The dynamics of a BN evolve within the finite discrete configuration space formed by the unit (hyper)cube of dimension $n$, noted $\B^n$ with $\B =\{0,1\}$, and where $n$ is the number of components in the BN.
-For each component $i$, the BN specifies a function $f_i:\B^n\to \B$ to compute its next state from a configuration of the network.
+In a BN, the state of interacting components are modeled with Boolean values $\B =\{0,1\}$.
+Then, given $n$ components, the dynamics evolve within the finite discrete space of \emph{configurations} $\B^n$.
+For each component $i$, the BN specifies a Boolean function $f_i:\B^n\to \B$ to compute the value towards which the component state evolves from a given configuration of the network.
 The transitions between the configurations are then computed according to an \emph{update mode}.
-For instance, with the synchronous mode, a configuration $x\in\B^n$ has a (unique) transition to configuration $(f_1(x),\cdots,f_n(x))$, whereas with the fully asynchronous mode, it has one transition for each component $i$ such that $f_i(x)\neq x_i$ and going to $(x_1,\cdots,x_{i-1},f_i(x),x_{i+1},\cdots,x_n)$.
+For instance, with the synchronous mode, a configuration $x\in\B^n$ has a (unique) transition to configuration $(f_1(x),\cdots,f_n(x))$, whereas, with the fully asynchronous mode, it has one transition for each component $i$ such that $f_i(x)\neq x_i$ and going to $(x_1,\cdots,x_{i-1},f_i(x),x_{i+1},\cdots,x_n)$.
 There is a vast zoo of update modes defined in the literature.
-They reflect different modeling hypotheses on how the components evolve with respect to each others, and can have a great impact on the resulting dynamics~\cite{pauleve2022boolean}.
+They reflect different modeling hypotheses on how the components evolve with respect to each other, and can have a great impact on the resulting dynamics~\cite{pauleve2022boolean}.
 These update modes can be compared using a simulation relation: an update mode simulates another if, for any transition $x\to y$ of the latter, there exists a trajectory from $x$ to $y$ with the former mode.
 This results in a hierarchy of update modes~\cite{pauleve2022boolean}, where the \emph{most permissive}~\cite{naturepauleve,automata21} simulates all Boolean update modes.
 The most permissive mode captures any trajectory of any quantitative model which is a refinement of the BN (intuitively, a refinement adds quantitative information on interaction thresholds and state, while respecting the logic of state change).
 Hence, most permissive Boolean dynamics have formal connections with quantitative systems, contrary to (a)synchronous modes, which are known to preclude the prediction of actually feasible trajectories in biological systems~\cite{naturepauleve}.